vhaudiquet/ubuntu-project-docs/docs/contributors/advanced/plus-one-maintenance.md

 When working on a package, contributors should first check Launchpad for a relevant open bug, and if it has been assigned to someone.
 If not, they should open the bug if needed, and assign it to themselves.
 It is advised to be liberal in documenting one's progress on the bug itself.

-When opening a new bug, by convention, it should be tagged `update-excuse`, since in most cases the things being worked on affect the migration of a package.
+In order for the bug to have some visibility, and since it is expected that most of the issues being worked on affect a package in -proposed, it is strongly advised to apply the `update-excuse` tag for the bug to show up on the excuses page.
 The tool `pm-helper` (provided by `ubuntu-dev-tools`) can be used for the creation of such bugs.

 ### Finding work